 Occupying the no man's land at the top of the Atlantic Ocean, Greenland doesn't really seem to belong anywhere.
 Though it has historical and cultural ties to Denmark, the immense island is part of the North American continent yet often remains overlooked by travellers.

-    But the mysterious island holds secret wonders in its stunning Nordic landscape, including majestic mountain ranges, jagged fjords, and giant glaciers.
-Sparsely populated, Greenland is a paradise for outdoor adventurers keen on activities like kayaking, hunting, fishing, mountaineering, dog sledding, whale watching, and scuba diving.
+However, the mysterious island holds secret wonders in its stunning Nordic landscape, including majestic mountain ranges, jagged fjords, and giant glaciers.
+Sparsely populated, Greenland is a paradise for outdoor adventurers keen on activities such as kayaking, hunting, fishing, mountaineering, dog sledding, whale watching, and scuba diving.

 Truly an all-season travel destination, Greenland is also a popular place to see both the Northern Lights and the famed Midnight Sun, which keeps the northern parts of the island sunny for weeks on end in summer.

-    Though the towns and cities of Greenland can't compete with global capitals in terms of nightlife and shopping, the frontier feel of the settlements is supported by good infrastructure for active holidays in Greenland, including good hotels and restaurants, interesting museums, and cultural attractions.
+The towns and cities of Greenland can't compete with global capitals in terms of nightlife and shopping, but the frontier feel of the settlements is supported by good infrastructure for active holidays, including good hotels and restaurants, interesting museums, and cultural attractions.

-    Largely unexplored by package holiday tourists, travelling to Greenland allows an opportunity to trek off the beaten path and experience the undiscovered treasures of the north Atlantic isle.
+Largely unexplored by package holiday tourists, travelling to Greenland allows an opportunity to trek off the beaten path and experience the undiscovered treasures of the north Atlantic.

 Become our Greenland Travel Expert

 We are looking for contributors for our Greenland travel guide.
 If you are a local, a regular traveller to Greenland or a travel professional with time to contribute and answer occasional forum questions, please contact us.